Understanding CBD: what are terpenes?

 The entourage effect, as proposed by S. Ben-Shabat and Raphael Mechoulam, suggests that by having several different biological compounds working to achieve the same goal in unison, the end result is more potent than the sum of its parts.

 At Vitality CBD we believe in ensuring our consumers are well-informed, so they can make more intelligent decisions for their own well-being.
+That way, when you buy CBD, you can do it with confidence.

 Our conviction in the entourage effect and natural synergy is why our Whole Plant E-liquid, a premium vape oil, utilises the full range of cannabinoids, terpenes, flavonoids, waxes and oils found in the hemp plant.